BoredBear/BoredBear/README.md

 ### Hello! 👋
-My Readme is still empty, but maybe i fill it later :)
+My Readme is still empty, but maybe I will fill it later :)

 <!--
 **BoredBear/BoredBear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.